inseven/reporter/README.md

 ### Dependencies

-Reporter is written in Swift. [mise-en-place](https://mise.jdx.dev) is used to manage the Swift toolchain on Linux and macOS.
+Reporter is written in Swift.
+[Swiftly](https://www.swift.org/install/) is the recommended mechanism to install the Swift toolchain.

 ```shell
 git clone git@github.com:inseven/reporter.git